Parth-Hariyani3001/Inqurio/frontend/README.md

 - **Landing** — Marketing page for guests; redirects signed-in users to Explore
 - **Dashboard** — Sidebar shell with Explore, Library, Papers, and Chats
-- **Chat workspace** — Resizable split view: PDF on one side, streaming markdown chat with citations on the other
+- **Chat workspace** — Resizable split view: PDF on one side, streaming markdown chat with paper / OpenAlex / web citations on the other
 - **OpenAlex search** — Find works, view details, ingest papers into the backend

 ## Routes